Short Squeeze Stocks & How to Find the Next Big Squeeze

 Overstock stock squeeze chart

-The best way to find future short squeeze eligible stocks is to use a stock screener to scan for high levels of short interest.
-Short interest is the number of shares that have been sold short by investors.
+The best way to find future short squeeze stocks is to use a stock screener to scan for high levels of short interest over 20% and short interest ratios longer than 19 days.
+Combine these two financial measures with bearish chart patterns and increasing volume, and you may find success.

 High short interest is a stock with many shares sold short by investors.
 This information is important because it can indicate how bearish or bullish investors are on a particular stock.
 For example, if the short interest is high, this could indicate that many investors believe that the stock price will fall in the future.

-Most investors consider a high short interest to be great than 5.%, but our data suggest that the 90th percentile of US stocks has a short interest of >5.7%.
-This means that the highest shorted 10% of US stocks have a short interest of 5.7% or more.
+Most investors consider a high short interest greater than 5%, but our data suggest that the 90th percentile of US stocks has a short interest of >5.7%.
+This means the highest shorted 10% of US stocks have a short interest of 5.7% or more.

 How to Find Short Interest Stocks With Finviz